swindar-zhou/NVIDIA-rag-for-llm-project/README.md

-# NVIDIA RAG for LLM — Personal Study Notes & Project Code
+# NVIDIA RAG for LLM Project Code

 Personal notes and implementations from the **NVIDIA Deep Learning Institute** course *"Building RAG Agents for LLMs"*.